-- Click End Test from the actions menu in the top right corner (…).
-When you do, your test will stop running, and its variations will become standard Leadpages with reset analytics.
+- Click End Test from the actions menu more.
+When you do, your test will stop running, and its variations will become standalone Leadpages with reset analytics.

 - From your list of pages, go to the “Split Tests” tab and create a new split test.

 - Choose your previous test’s original variation as your new test’s control page.

 - On the “Add Variations” step, select your former test’s pages (which will appear in the list as standalone pages) to add them to your test.

 You could also choose to only test certain variations.
 To do so, visit your original test’s analytics page and remove the variation you’d like to use in a new split test.
 You can find the option under the action menu for any variation—as long as it isn’t a test’s base—as shown below.

 How can I split test drag-and-drop or standard pages?